tiagopog/scrapifier/README.md

 ## Usage

-The method finds an URI in the String and gets some meta information from it, like the page's title, description, images and the URI.
+The String#scrapify method finds an URI in the String and gets its metadata, e.g., the page's title, description, images and the URI itself.
 All the data is returned in a well-formatted Hash.

 #### Default usage.